sanz17/Human-detection-at-night-using-CNN/README.md

 python train.py --dataset university
 ```

-Test the network and measure the accuracy.
-The detection threshold (a number between 0 and 1) controls
-the confidence level above which a pixel will be considered a positive detection.
+Assess the network's performance and accuracy.
+The detection threshold (a value between 0 and 1) determines the degree of confidence over which a detected pixel is deemed affirmative.
+If the "—viz" option is provided, result pictures are presented; otherwise, just the accuracy is calculated.
-Result images will be displayed if the "--viz" flag is used, otherwise only the accuracy is computed.

 ```
 python test.py --dataset university --imsize 385 --detection_threshold 0.99 --viz --min_cluster 200 --save